CelineAschwanden/pilcc-simple/README.md

 <b>A simple online-clipboard using Appwrite as database.</b><br><br>

-Built with Node.js Express and simple pages styled with Tailwind CSS.<br>
+Built with Node.js Express and pages styled with Tailwind CSS.<br>
 Currently uses ejs to render the `get-clip` page. <br><br>

 ## Appwrite Functions